Private Research Mentorship

 The student who can take feedback.

-They do not need to arrive perfect.
-They do need to handle edits, critique, and revision without treating it like an insult.
+They do not need to arrive polished.
+They do need to take critique and revision as part of the work, not as an affront.

 Good fit

-They want a project that shows intellectual direction, not another activity awkwardly stapled onto a résumé.
+They want a project that shows intellectual direction, not another line stapled onto a résumé.

 Private mentorship tuition